aridjayarecipes/cutesrecipes.web.app/content/post/2079-recipe-of-award-winning-baked-brussels-sprouts.md

 - "combine Brussels sprouts, scallions, garlic, and olive oil in an oven safe pan of preference. stir together, and make sure there is a generous coat of oil on veggies. add more olive oil if necessary."
 - "sprinkle desired amount of salt and pepper over veggie concoction."
 - "place in oven and bake for 10 minutes, or until tender."
-- "don&#39;t forget to remove the food from the oven when it is done cooking!"
+- "don't forget to remove the food from the oven when it is done cooking!"
 - "opt to dribble coconut animos (or soy sauce) over finished dish for a pop of flavor."
 categories:
 - Recipe